 The arrest comes weeks after Condodemetraky’s federal lawsuit against the New Hampshire Attorney General’s Office alleging malicious prosecution was dismissed.
 In the lawsuit, Condodemetraky claimed that state authorities targeted him and his business, Dusty Old Cars.

 “The AG’s office acted as the Judge, Jury and Executioner, taking away the rights of the small business owner, denying him the ability to work with his customers without any reliable evidence of wrongdoing,” Condodemetraky wrote in the lawsuit filed in the United States District Court in Concord.

-Condodemetraky’s business empire, which he boasted as growing at 30 percent a year, began crumbling starting in 2015 as he was placed under investigation by the New Hampshire attorney General’s Office for allegedly defrauding consignment customers at his business.
+Condodemetraky’s business empire, which he boasted as growing at 30 percent a year, fell apart starting in 2016 when he was placed under investigation by the New Hampshire Attorney General’s Office for allegedly defrauding consignment customers at Dusty Old Cars.

 Dusty Old Cars customers started filing complaints with the New Hampshire Attorney General’s Office as far back as 2015, with more than 100 people eventually seeking redress from the state.
 The classic car dealership’s consignment customers alleged that Dusty Old Cars took their cars and charged them for bogus repair and other fraudulent fees, and sometimes did not pay at all when the consigned cars sold.

 While there were numerous complaints, the state has not had much success in prosecuting Condodemetraky.